 Heat the oil in a large pot.
 Add the sausages and use a spoon to break them into pieces.

-Cook over medium heat for 3-4 minutes or until sausage changes color.
+Cook over medium heat for 3-4 minutes or until the sausage is no longer pink, but still is not browned either.

 Add onion and garlic then cook stirring constantly until onion has softened and sausage has nicely browned.